bootchk/testGimpPDB/testPDB/readme.md

 See also process.md

+About the contents:
+ /sourceData   sources for scripts.
+Some are manually entered, some generated from the PDB (.dump) /scripts      scripts to manipulate the data.
+Scripts for tools: shell and nawk Everything else: generated artifact files, distinguished by suffix
+    simpleName   list of PDB procedure names
+    name.signatures list of signatures of PDB procedure names name.deprecations list of "foo => bar" i.e. a mapping from procedure name to procedure name (signatures same) name .json    in json format

 A nawk script to convert a pdb dump (pdb.txt) to json (pdb.json) and a signature file .txt.sig

 A nawk script to convert gimp/pdb/gimp-pdb-compat.c to a readable text file